dburriss/dburriss.github.io/_drafts/2021-08-22-reliable-api-part1.md

 layout: post
 title: "Reliable APIs - Part 1"
 subtitle: "Exploring reties, retry implications, and the failure modes they are appropriate for"
 description: "Takes a look at using retry policies to increase the reliability of calls to APIs as well as the endpoint internals.
-This post looks at how retry policies can go wrong and walks through analysing for proper use."
+This post looks at how retry-policies can go wrong and walks through analysing for proper use."
 permalink: reliable-apis-part-1
 author: "Devon Burriss"
 category: Software Development
-tags: [Distributed Systems,API Design,Reliability,Idempotent]
+tags: [Distributed Systems,API Design,Reliability]
 comments: true
 excerpt_separator: <!--more-->
 header-img: "img/backgrounds/path-bg.jpg"